 For 524C, 524D, 524E, in AY 2016-2017, 100% of candidates met target and scored "Sufficient."
 Although 100% of candidates met target, program faculty examined the evidence to determine student learning in each area, and emphasis on Diversity and Culturally Responsive Practices was strengthened in coursework to provide learner support.
-These proficiencies require that candidates: (1) identify and develop culturally responsive strategies for improving learning and candidate effectiveness across the learning community: (2) apply creative instructional and management strategies to meet the needs of a diverse population; (3) assess student learning to adapt and facilitate learning for all students; (4) communicate and collaborate effectively with learning communities in ways that demonstrate sensitivity to cultural differences; (5) establish and maintain positive inclusive educational environments that adapt instruction or services for all students including linguistically or culturally diverse students and students with exceptionalities; and (6) model professional and ethical behaviors consistent with the ideas of fairness and equity and the belief that all students can learn.
+These proficiencies require that candidates: (1) identify and develop culturally responsive strategies for improving learning and candidate effectiveness across the learning community; (2) apply creative instructional and management strategies to meet the needs of a diverse population; (3) assess student learning to adapt and facilitate learning for all students; (4) communicate and collaborate effectively with learning communities in ways that demonstrate sensitivity to cultural differences; (5) establish and maintain positive inclusive educational environments that adapt instruction or services for all students including linguistically or culturally diverse students and students with exceptionalities; and (6) model professional and ethical behaviors consistent with the ideas of fairness and equity and the belief that all students can learn.
 As a program-wide initiative, these proficiencies are introduced/supported across the curriculum but are primarily discussed in SPED 5960 Interactive Teaming and Physical and Medical Management.
-This proved to be effective, as 100% of candidates met target in AY 2017-2018.
+This proved to be effective, as 100% of candidates met target in AY 2017-2018 and in AY 2018-2019.
 Because the assessment and rubric are tied to national standards, candidates' artifacts demonstrated student learning via mastery of those standards.

 For 524A, the successful completion of the practicum experience and Practicum Reflective Journal Assessment provide evidence of candidates' ability to demonstrate professional learning and ethical practice in working with students with gifts and talent through their application of knowledge and skills and ability to reflect and improve practice.
-Implementing the plan of action from AY 2016-2017 resulted in improvement of formal writing but also indicated improvement in all areas.
-The process of feedback was improved which improved overall professional behavior.
+Implementing the plan of action from AY 2017-2018 resulted in improvement of formal writing but also indicated improvement in all areas.
 Candidates possessed the professional and ethical knowledge and skills to assess, reflect, and inform their educational practice, engage in lifelong learning, and to advance the profession through advocacy and mentoring and they improved their teaching by applying information from organizations and publications from the field of gifted education and formal writing (NAGC/CEC Standard 6:6.1, 6.2, 6.3, 6.4, 6.5).
-Revising or adding assessments may provide more comprehensive ways to use data to improve candidate's demonstration of professional learning and ethical practice in working with students with gifts and talents.
+Based on the analysis of the results in 2018-2019, in 2019-2020 the following action of increasing learning opportunities in collaborative experiences, mentoring, and advocacy may improve candidates' demonstration of professional learning and ethical practice in working with students with gifts and talents will be taken to continue to maintain a pattern of continuous improvement.

-For 524C, 524D, 524E, although 100% of candidates met target in AY 2016-2017 and AY 2017-2018, program faculty have reviewed the evidence to assess student learning, and based on the analysis of the results, faculty will continue to add resources relating to Equity, Diversity, and Individual Needs to support student learning along with professional and ethical standards and enthusiasm.
+For 524C, 524D, 524E, although 100% of candidates met target in AY 2016-2017, AY 2017-2018, and 2018-2019 program faculty have reviewed the evidence to assess student learning, and based on the analysis of the results, faculty will continue to add resources relating to Equity, Diversity, and Individual Needs to support student learning along with professional and ethical standards and enthusiasm.
 This effort to engage in program improvement will strengthen candidates' knowledge, skills, and dispositions relating to growing as culturally responsive professionals.
-In addition, 524C, 524D, & 524E candidates need content enhancement in two specific areas: Professionalism:

-Communicates effectively verbally and in written work (CAEP A.1.1., PRO) and Reflective Practice: Evaluates and reflects on own ability to integrate technology and innovation to enhance professional ability (InTASC 9, CAEP A.1.1, T, PRO).
+In addition, 524C, 524D, & 524E candidates need content enhancement in two specific areas: Professionalism: Communicates effectively verbally and in written work (CAEP A.1.1., PRO) and Reflective Practice: Evaluates and reflects on own ability to integrate technology and innovation to enhance professional ability (InTASC 9, CAEP A.1.1, T, PRO).